UFC 244: Masvidal vs. Diaz | Event Profile, Full Results & Legacy

 Darren Till vs. Kelvin Gastelum — Middleweight

 A high-level MW contest between two fighters with elite striking credentials.
-Till’s long-range boxing was precise and he used his reach advantage to make Gastelum’s aggressive forward pressure awkward for stretches of the fight.
-Gastelum had his moments of success with the counter right hand and his low kicks, but Till’s output and movement over five rounds earned him the split decision.
-For Gastelum, who had been a MW title contender throughout 2019, the loss kept him from the title picture.
+Till's long-range boxing was precise and he used his reach advantage to make Gastelum's aggressive forward pressure awkward.
+The judges scored it as a split decision for Till, with one judge giving it to Gastelum.
 For Till, the MSG win validated his move to middleweight from welterweight.

 Full Results